BigSully/shadowsocks-websocket/README.md

+# Write document detailing how to run server in heroku automatically

-#Post this project to the following issues:
+# Post this project to the following issues:
 https://github.com/shadowsocks/shadowsocks-go/issues/273